hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

 #### issuerCreateAndStoreRevocReg \( wh, issuerDid, revocDefType, tag, credDefId, config, tailsWriterHandle \) -&gt; \[ revocRegId, revocRegDef, revocRegEntry \]

-Create a new revocation registry for the given credential definition as tuple of entities:
+Create a new revocation registry for the given credential definition as tuple of entities
 - Revocation registry definition that encapsulates credentials definition reference, revocation type specific configuration and secrets used for credentials revocation
 - Revocation registry state that stores the information about revoked entities in a non-disclosing way.
 The state can be